 An analogy explains one thing in terms of another to highlight the ways in which they are alike.
 "He's as flaky as a snowstorm" would be one example of an analogy.
-Analogies that are very well known are sometimes called idioms or figures of speech.
+Analogies that are very well known sometimes fall into the categories of idioms or figures of speech.

 Anaphora repeats a word or phrase in successive phrases.
 "If you prick us, do we not bleed?
 If you tickle us, do we not laugh?" is an example from Shakespeare's Merchant of Venice.
 The use of anaphora creates parallelism and rhythm, which is why this technique is often associated with music and poetry.
 However, any form of written work can benefit from this rhetorical device.

-Antanagoge places a criticism and compliment together to lessen the impact.
-"The car is not pretty, but it runs great" would be one example because you're referring to the vehicle's performance as a reason to excuse its unattractive appearance.
+Antanagoge places a criticism and a compliment together to lessen the impact.
+"The car is not pretty, but it runs great" would be one example, because you're referring to the vehicle's good performance as a reason to excuse its unattractive appearance.

 Antimetabole repeats words or phrases in reverse order.
 The famous John F. Kennedy quote, "Ask not what your country can do for you - ask what you can do for your country" is a well-known example.